opencasestudies/ocs-bp-rural-and-urban-obesity/README.md

 ### Motivation

-Body Mass Index (BMI) is often used as a proxy for adiposity with classifications based on BMI to define "underweight", "normal", "overweight" and "obese", where higher BMI has been associated with increased mortality, rates of type 2 diabetes, cancer, heart disease, and stroke.
+Body Mass Index (BMI) is often used as a proxy for adiposity with classifications based on BMI to define “underweight”, “normal”, “overweight” and “obese”, where higher BMI has been associated with increased mortality, rates of type 2 diabetes, cancer, heart disease, and stroke.
 A recent [paper](https://www.nature.com/articles/s41586-019-1171-x.pdf) showed